-Moss graffiti, also called living, green or eco-friendly graffiti is a new take on guerilla gardening, which utilises living plants to convey messages in the form of words, pictures, and other shapes.
+Moss graffiti, also called eco graffiti, living, green or eco-friendly graffiti is a new take on guerilla gardening, which utilises living plants to convey messages in the form of words, pictures, and other shapes.
 This is the latest hype in urban landscapes, adorning walls along streets and private and public buildings.
-Moss graffiti add a needed touch of green to urban landscapes and are a much more environmentally sound way of artistic expression than spray paint graffiti.
+Moss graffiti adds a needed touch of green to urban landscapes and is a much more environmentally sound artistic expression than spray paint graffiti.

 Table of Contents